Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/filter/inpaint.rst

 .. note::

-   The wider your "hole" is, the more noticeable this effect is!
+   The wider the "hole" is, the more noticeable this effect is!
    If you use more than a few pixels of infill, the effect is almost as irritating as the wire and your viewers won't be impressed.